 What writes can learn: How to feed the imagination.
 Or, to quote from another Roald Dahl title, Charlie and the Chocolate Factory: “A little nonsense now and then is relished by the wisest men.”
 And women.

 You know how sometimes you meet someone for the first time and you immediately feel like you’ve known them forever?
-That’s how I felt meeting Kevin Carroll in Nashville last spring.
+That’s how I felt meeting Kevin Carroll at a marketing event once.

 We talked for an hour or so backstage at the Country Music Hall of Fame, where we were both speaking at the same event.
 His story is incredible.
 He gave me this book, which details part of that story.
 I read it on the flight back to Boston and immediately purchased five more and gave them to people I love.